Sniper: Ghost Warrior (video game): Development

 The game engine renders dense jungles.

 Sniper: Ghost Warrior takes advantage of the Chrome Engine, which had previously been used on Techland's Call of Juarez: Bound in Blood.
 The engine renders lush jungles with large draw distances.
 Several missions in the game take place during rainfall or nighttime, and various types of animals, such as crocodiles or cows, populate the tropical environment.

 The artificial intelligence of enemies attempts to simulate a human field of vision.
 This allows players to crawl through tall grass or hide behind bush without being spotted.

 Reception

-Sniper: Ghost Warrior received "mixed or average" and "generally unfavorable" reviews, according to review aggregator Metacritic.
+Sniper: Ghost Warrior received "mixed or average" and "generally unfavorable" reviews, according to review aggregator website Metacritic.

 GameSpot gave the Xbox 360 version a 6.0/10 and the PC version a 5.5/10, praising the game's visuals and satisfying sniper cams, but criticizing the game's absurd difficulty in some areas particularly the enemy AI "that ranges from mindless to so magical it can spot you instantly".

 IGN gave the PC and Xbox 360 version a 5.0/10, praising the game's sniping mechanics but criticising the game's design and running-and-gunning scenarios.
 They gave the PlayStation 3 version a lower score of 4.5/10, stating that it looks and runs worse, and fails to address the hyper-linear level design that doomed the original release to the bargain bin.